Information for Exhibits and Sponsorships

 The cost of reserving an exhibit table is listed below along with the various options we have available for publishers.
-To reserve a space or to ask any questions, please contact the conference manager, Jeremy Land (Jeremy.email@example.com).
-Also, please feel free to visit our website at http://www.wehc2018.org where you can find out more about the Congress.
+To reserve a space or to ask any questions, please contact the conference manager, Jeremy Land (Jeremy.firstname.lastname@example.org).

 Professor Anne McCants (MIT), Organizing Committee Chair